Measurement of suppression of large-radius jets and its dependence on substructure in Pb+Pb collisions at $\sqrt{s_\mathrm{NN}} = 5.02$ TeV with the ATLAS detector

 The $R=1.0$ re-clustered jets with multiple sub-jets show the largest suppression while the $R=1.0$ re-clustered jets with a single sub-jet show the smallest suppression out of all jet definitions.
 The sizable difference between the \RAA for multiple sub-jet and single sub-jet configurations provides an important input for understanding the role of color decoherence in the jet quenching.
 This sizable difference is not due to missing a contribution from the energy radiated out of the $R=0.2$ cone since this radiated energy is not measured in all configurations of $R=1.0$ jets with sub-jets.
 The lack of jet \pT\ dependence in the \RAA\ of $R=1.0$ re-clustered jets with multiple sub-jets might be understood to be the consequence of increasing sub-jet multiplicity with increasing jet \pT\ (see sub-jet multiplicity distributions in Appendix).
 More sub-jets may imply more sources of radiation which may lead to flattening of \RAA\ at high-\pt.
+Presented results can be also used to obtain ratios of per-jet normalized substructure distributions for $R=1.0$ jets by dividing distributions in Figure~\ref{fig:thetwo} by the inclusive $R=1.0$ jet $\RAA$ in Figure~\ref{fig:pt}.
 Finally, it should be noted that any direct comparisons of \RAA\ between different jet definitions should be treated with care as the same particles reconstructed with a different procedure might appear in different jet \pT\ intervals.

 In conclusion, this Letter provides a measurement of the jet nuclear modification factor for \lR\ jets which is differential in \pt and in transverse and radial substructure observables.
 Presented observations are qualitatively consistent with the hypothesis that jets with hard internal splittings lose more energy, and provide a new perspective for understanding the role of jet structure in jet suppression in the QGP.